-- 7.10.
-A financial institution should develop a comprehensive data loss prevention strategy to protect sensitive or confidential information.
-The strategy should consider how data is stored, transferred, used for operations and services, and commensurate with the sensitivity and criticality of data. - 7.11.
-Physical assets that contain or store sensitive or critical data should have appropriate safeguards in place, e.g., data encryption, strong access controls, etc. - 7.12.
-A financial institution should have a process in place to identify physical assets that require more stringent encryption measures such as full disk encryption, trusted platform module, filesystem level encryption, secure enclaves, etc. - 7.13.
-Staff, contractors, or third parties of a financial institution should only use authorised physical assets.
-Sensitive or critical data should not be stored on unauthorised physical assets and unauthorised physical assets should be prevented from connecting to the
+- 7.2.6 A financial institution should develop a comprehensive data loss prevention strategy to protect sensitive or confidential information.
+The strategy should consider how data is stored, transferred, used for operations and services, disposed, and be commensurate with the sensitivity and criticality of data. - 7.2.7 Physical assets that contain or store sensitive or critical data should have appropriate safeguards in place, e.g., data encryption, strong access controls, etc.

-- corporate network11.
-Measures should be in place to detect the connection of unauthorised physical assets to the corporate network. - 7.14.
-Staff, contractors, or third parties should be prevented from accessing unauthorised internet services from corporate physical assets which allow the upload, download, communication, or transmission of corporate data.
+- 7.2.8 A financial institution should have a process in place to identify physical assets that require more stringent encryption measures such as full disk encryption, trusted platform module, filesystem level encryption, secure enclaves, etc. - 7.2.9 Staff, contractors, or third parties of a financial institution should only use authorised physical assets.
+Sensitive or critical data should not be stored on unauthorised physical assets and such assets should be prevented from connecting to the corporate network.
+Measures should be in place to detect and prevent the connection of unauthorised physical assets to the corporate network. - 7.2.10 Staff, contractors, or third parties should be prevented from accessing unauthorised internet services from corporate physical assets which allow the upload, download, communication, or transmission of corporate data.